schavi/python-projects-showcase/README.md

-An assortment of Python projects I've made in June, 2023; refactored and uploaded in 2024 april.
+An assortment of Python projects I've made in June, 2023; refactored and uploaded in 2024 April.

 ## Procedural galaxy generation
 ### using NumPy and Matplotlib